Sunday, November 24, 2024

 Community Engagement:

-• We feel that the City’s Charter of Engagement doesn’t need to be rewritten so much as it needs to be followed by council.
+• We believe that the city’s Charter of Engagement doesn’t need to be rewritten so much as it needs to be followed by council.
 The current review of the engagement charter is taking an inordinate amount of time and money with three staff members working on this project for what is now two years and counting, multiple surveys, advertisements, public sessions, and continual delays.
 We believe the Mayor and Councillors should proactively commit to following the principles of consultation, and to follow the Charter of Engagement going forward.

-• We believe the previous practice of semi-annual City-wide and monthly Ward Town Halls should be reinstated.
+• We believe the previous practice of semi-annual city-wide and monthly Ward Town Halls should be reinstated.

 • We do not consider having council members meet with members of the public – usually one-on-one – in food courts or other such places, to be proper engagement.
 Council members should hold proper meetings in city facilities where the audience can hear all other attendees’ questions and the answers, and attendees do not feel like random customers in the mall are listening to what they have to say.
 Meetings should have an agenda and an open question and answer period, and the council member should be accountable for the answers he or she provides to the group at large.